MattRob77/MattRob77.github.io/_posts/2019-10-04-cli_travel_gem.markdown

 ---
 layout: post
 title:      "CLI Travel Gem..."
-date:       2019-10-05 02:43:26 +0000
+date:       2019-10-04 22:43:27 -0400
 permalink:  cli_travel_gem
 ---

 ![](http://media.giphy.com/media/FTELxTvVLJqRq/giphy.gif)

-It's finally time to use the skills I have learned to build a project from cratch.
+It's finally time to use the skills I have learned to build a project from scratch.

 The details of the CLI would include the following:
 1. Provide data from website via scraping